It looks beautiful at night.

 3. You can use acrylic color also and using mod-podge you can stick object of your choice.
 I stuck peacock feather (refer image 2).

 Hope you enjoyed this tutorial.
-Let me know your views and opinion…. leave your comments.
+Let me know your views and opinions…. leave your comments.